You can create your own jacquards from your designs in the Kniterate design application.

 You start by creating a new design.
 In the application, you have a window called Pattern view.
 In this window, you can design a pattern with the drawing tools, import images, and create birdseye jacquards from your designs.

-To determine how the jacquard looks on the back, you will have the option to knit on double and single bed with jacquards:
+To determine how the jacquard looks on the back, you will have the option to knit on a single bed as well as double beds with jacquards:

 - A single jersey jacquard design will have float backing

 - A double jersey jacquard design will have a birdseye backing